Designated Senior Person for Child Protection: Mr. I Williams, Mrs A Bradshaw

-- There is anything in your child’s life that we need to know.
-Things happen at home or in the community can affect your child while they are with us.
-Please talk to us - we might be able to help.
+- Things happen at home or in the community that can affect your child while they are with us.
+Anything of concern - please talk to us - we might be able to help.

 - There is a reason why your child is not attending, by ringing us on 01744 678690 on the first day of absence.